Wassefdabbas/RAG/README.md

   Answer + confidence + sources
 ```

+Built entirely as a LangChain (LCEL) chain: `retriever | prompt |
-Exposed as a FastAPI service, protected by an API key, with caching,
+structured-llm-call`.
+Exposed as a FastAPI service, protected by an API
-rate limiting, cost tracking, LangSmith tracing, and an evaluation suite.
+key, with caching, rate limiting, cost tracking, LangSmith tracing, and
+an evaluation suite.

 ## Tech stack